 In 2012 and 2016, Georgia’s 5th congressional district elected him as a delegate for the Democratic National Convention and he served as the co-chair of Obama for America’s Gen44-Atlanta initiative.
 A former Vanderbilt University football player and law student, Justin served on the Urban League of Greater Atlanta Board of Directors.
 He’s written op-eds for publications such as Christianity Today and The Hill.

 Jack Alexander has built and led companies in real estate, business services, and technology.
-Two companies that he co-founded made the Inc. 500 list, and another, in which he is a partner, made the Inc. 5000 list.
-A previous recipient of an Ernst & Young National Entrepreneur of the Year award, Alexander is also a winner of six global awards in the corporate travel and hospitality arena.
+Two companies that he co-founded made the Inc. 500 list.
+A previous recipient of an Ernst & Young National Entrepreneur of the Year award, Jack is also a winner of six global awards in the corporate travel and hospitality arena.
 In 2005, he received the Family Honors Award as a businessman who made a positive impact on the American family.

 Joe and Christian Leaphart are worship leaders in the North Atlanta area.
 They have been married for 7 years and have a 4-year-old son, Rhodes.
 Together, they pursue Gods presence through worship leading and in their daily lives.
 Joe and Christian actively serve as worship pastors at Christ Fellowship Church in Dawsonville, GA and Gateway Church in Suwannee, GA.
 They are unbelievably blessed and honored to be a part of the North Georgia Revival, and have been forever impacted by the power and presence of God that has been poured out.
 Their heart is to carry the rhythm of revival everywhere they travel.